-K.9 Recycling of Demolition and Building Material
+K.10 Recycling of Demolition and Building Material

 It is estimated that building waste, including disposable materials, resulting from demolition, excavation, construction and renovation, accounts for almost 70% of landfill.
 Such waste is also a problem in the generation of dust and the pollution of stormwater.
 Council encourages the recycling of demolition and building materials.
-Standard Condition: K17 (Autotext KK17)
+Standard Condition: K17

-K.10 Owner-builders
+K.11 Owner Builders

-Under the Home Building Act 1989 any property owner who intends undertaking construction work to a dwelling house or dual occupancy to the value of \$12,000 or over must complete an approved education course and obtain an owner-builder permit from NSW Fair Trading.
+Under the Home Building Act 1989 any property owner who intends undertaking construction work to a dwelling house or dual occupancy to the value of \$12,000 or over must complete an approved education course and obtain an owner-builder permit from the Office of Fair Trading.
+See www.fairtrading.nsw.gov.au.
+Standard Condition: K18